erkundanec/kundan-reads/source/tools/PostgreeSQL.md

----
-title: PostgreSQL
+# PostgreSQL
-description: PostgreSQL Installation, Configuration, and Usage
+## PostgreSQL Installation, Configuration, and Usage
-sidebar_position: 6
----

 To use PostgreSQL, you'll need to follow these general steps: installation, configuration, and basic usage.
 Here are step-by-step instructions for installing and configuring PostgreSQL: